waqas64/socket-io-anti-spam/README.md

 ___
 # What it does

-Keeps track of how many socket.emit's a ip has submitted under a certain timeframe and determine if it is spammy behaviour.
+Keeps track of how many socket.emit's (client emits) a ip has submitted under a certain timeframe and determine if it is spammy behaviour.
 If the module determined the user is spamming it will receive a temp ip ban.